Gemma Chan

 In some of Jamaica’s inner city communities, children are exposed to alarming levels of violence on the streets, and some are showing signs of post-traumatic stress disorder.

-During Gemma’s visit in Jamaica, her eyes were opened to the reality of children’s lives, especially their exposure to violence, and the crucial steps Unicef is taking to protect every child.
+During Gemma’s visit to Jamaica, her eyes were opened to the reality of children’s lives, especially their exposure to violence, and the crucial steps UNICEF is taking to protect every child.

 Join Gemma in helping us reach more children.
 Make a donation today.